tldr-pages/tldr/pages/common/mysqld.md

 `mysqld --console`

-- Specify the log file location:
+- Start the server, saving logging output to a custom log file:

-`mysqld --log={{path/to/file}}`
+`mysqld --log={{path/to/file.log}}`

-- Print the default arguments and exit:
+- Print the default arguments and their values and exit:

 `mysqld --print-defaults`

-- Use default arguments from a specified file:
+- Start the server, reading arguments and values from a file:

 `mysqld --defaults-file={{path/to/file}}`

-- Specify the port number to use for connections:
+- Start the server and listen on a custom port:

 `mysqld --port={{port}}`

-- Show all help options:
+- Show all help options and exit:

 `mysqld --verbose --help`